stas-sultanov/azure-monitor-telemetry/doc/readme.md

 	}
 );

-// create telemetry Telemetry Client var telemetryClient = new TelemetryClient([telemetryPublisher]);
+// create Telemetry Client
+var telemetryClient = new TelemetryClient([telemetryPublisher]);
 ```

 ### Initialize with Multiple Publishers

-The code sample below demonstrates initialization of the `TelemetryClient` for the scenario
+The following example demonstrates initialization of the `TelemetryClient` for the scenario
 where it is required to publish telemetry data into multiple instances of Application Insights.

 Prerequisite